boxen/puppet-fitbit/README.md

 ## Usage

+* `include fitbit` - Alias for `fitbit::ultra` for backward compatibility with release 1.0.0
 * `include fitbit::aria` - Install the Fitbit Aria scale connector
 * `include fitbit::force` - Install the connector for Fitbit Force
 * `include fitbit::flex` - Install the connector for Fitbit Flex